piodag/piodag.github.io/_posts/2024-4-3-BDpower.md

 shows also some lower ratio at slope = 1 but the difference with df=5 is minimal.

-Finally, he bias for the equivariant PaBa method is once again confirmed (green data in the plot).
+Finally, the bias for the equivariant PaBa method is once again confirmed (green data in the plot).

 Further investigations are needed to compare quantiles CIs to HDI CIs